Looking for good places to ski?

-Though Colorado is known for fantastic skiing, and is consistently ranked as one of the top destinations for winter recreation, New Mexico’s ski resorts are lesser known, which means they are less expensive, and don’t require infinite patience to navigate the lift lines.
+The world recognizes Colorado as an exceptional ski destination.
+It is consistently ranked as one of the top spots for winter recreation.
+Valid.
+However, the Rocky Mountains extend into New Mexico.
+The ski resorts are not as well known, which means they are less expensive, with shorter lift lines.

 New Mexico is a haven for powder enthusiasts.
 The dry climate combined with high elevation generates light, fluffy, dry snow.
 New Mexico has skiing conditions that occasionally warrant a t-shirt, with over three hundreds days of sunshine per year.